 There is such a huge campervan culture here in Europe, though caravans (known as “fifth wheels” in America) are even more popular.
 This makes it a wonderful place to purchase a camper because there is such a smorgasbord of options when buying + the locals tend to be quite welcoming, curious and understanding of other VanLifers, granted that you are being respectful of the land and grateful for the fact that they are sharing their beautiful home with YOU… We have A TON more information on this topic (including insight on how to get that local address) that we would LOVE to share and help make YOUR international VanLife dreams a reality!
 In order to honor our time and knowledge, we have compiled all of this information into an extremely handy, well-organized PDF that will answer any burning questions and ease any lingering concerns you may have, which is available for purchase here.

-Along with our guide, you have the option to become a member of our VanLife Mentorship Club!
+Along with our guide, you have the option to reach out to us for one-on-one adventure consultation!
 So many exciting developments lie ahead, but for now we’re off to Cork, Ireland to enjoy a real Irish Saint Patty’s Day!!
 We overheard someone telling a joke in the cafe this morning: “Why don’t you want to iron a four-leaf clover?
 Because you should never press your luck!” 😉